 Aside from sales figures, market caps offer investors an at-a-glance look at how big companies are compared with one another.
 They generally fall into three categories:

-· Small cap: These companies tend to have a market cap of between $300 million and $2 billion.
-By and large, they are relatively new businesses – and as a result, they often carry risk for investors.
+· Small cap: These companies tend to have a market cap of between $300m and $2bn.
+By and large, they are relatively new businesses, and, as a result, they often carry a greater risk for investors.
 Because they lack the financial resources of bigger players, small-cap companies often feel the effects of a recession more keenly.
-Increased competition in their sector can also have a big impact.
-Their market cap can fluctuate quite wildly, and although there is a chance that shares can grow substantially, success is not guaranteed
+Increased competition can also have a big impact.
+Their market cap can fluctuate quite wildly, and although there is a chance that shares can grow substantially, success is not guaranteed;

-· Medium cap: The next level up is reserved for companies valued at between $2 billion and $10 billion.
+· Medium cap: The next level up is reserved for companies valued at between $2bn and $10bn.
 These businesses are usually fairly established and are continuing to chase growth by increasing their market share and innovating.
-While they may not offer the same potential for growth as their small-cap counterparts, they’ll often carry a lot less risk
+While they may not offer the same potential for growth as their small-cap counterparts, they’ll often carry a lot less risk;

-· Large cap: With a market cap in excess of $10 billion, these are the heavyweights of the stock market – your Apples, Amazons, Facebooks and Alphabets among them.
+· Large cap: With a market cap in excess of $10bn, these are the heavyweights of the stock market – your Apples, Amazons, Metas and Alphabets among them.
 Many of the companies in this tier have international recognition and a reputation for paying profits to shareholders in the form of dividends on a regular basis.
-That said, lower risk can tend to mean lower returns, making these stocks quite a conservative bet for investors
+That said, lower risk can mean lower returns, making these stocks quite a conservative bet for investors.